메인 내용으로 이동

 My background spans AI research and production engineering, with a consistent focus on robustness, trustworthiness, and alignment with human constraints.

-At Grammarly, I worked on Experimentation Platform and saw how large language models are managed and evaluated for quality in a product environment.
+At Grammarly, I worked on the Experimentation Platform and saw how large language models are managed and evaluated for quality in a product environment.

 On the research side, I collaborated with Prof. Jose-Luis Ambite at USC ISI on vertical federated learning for privacy-preserving data integration.
 The goal was to enable cross-institution learning without centralizing sensitive data, aligning model development with privacy requirements by design.